Wallycarbone/OnTheBluffLabs/replit.md

   - Preserved authentic titles and bloodline information for breeding transparency
 - ✅ **BOSCO INTEGRATION**: Added Bosco (Grizzly's sire) with proper display hierarchy
   - Integrated Bosco image (Bosco_1753735317643.avif) into pedigree displays
-  - Shows as "Bosco (Greenstone Chocoholic at Loretta)" in Grizzly's lineage only
+  - Shows as "Greenstone Chocoholic at Loretta (\"Bosco\")" in Grizzly's lineage only
   - Removed from main breeding dogs section, appears only in pedigree information
   - Implemented clickable name system: names with images are underlined and clickable
   - Added image popup dialogs that open when users click on dog names with available photos
   - Enhanced user experience with clean pedigree display and on-demand image viewing
+  - Formatted name with formal name first, nickname in parentheses with quotation marks

 ## Previous Changes (July 26, 2025)
 - ✅ **DEPLOYMENT FIX**: Resolved file structure issue for deployment compatibility